GSA/centers-of-excellence/pages/work/cloud-adoption.md

 ---
 layout: page
-title: The Cloud Adoption Center of Excellence CoE
+title: Cloud Adoption Center of Excellence CoE
 permalink: /work/cloud-adoption/
 description: ""

 ---

-<div class="deck">The Cloud Adoption Center of Excellence (Cloud CoE) will assist the analysis of current systems and applications to provide recommendations for planning migration to the cloud, including balancing tactical “lift and shift” imperatives with more strategic “fix and shift” possibilities.
-By using an agile and flexible framework the CoE will accelerate adoption across the executive branch enterprise.</div>
+<div class="deck">The Cloud Adoption Center of Excellence (Cloud CoE) will assist the analysis of current systems and applications to provide recommendations for planning migration to the cloud, including balancing tactical “lift and shift” imperatives with more strategic “fix and shift” possibilities.</div>

+By using an agile and flexible framework the CoE will accelerate adoption across the executive branch enterprise.

 ## Accomplishments
 text here...